Adhesives, Silicones & Sealants. The How to Guide.

 Curing.

 Curing means to dry and is simply done by most sealants and adhesives by drawing moisture from the air.
-Adhesives, and sealants are formulated with moisture curing technology that reacts with atmospheric moisture to initiate the chemical cross-linking of the ingredients to cure.
+Adhesives, and sealants are formulated with moisture curing technology that reacts with atmospheric moisture to initiate the chemical cross-linking of ingredients to cure.
 As the ingredients cross-link they build internal strength and create the chemical bond required for these products to work.

-With moisture curing adhesives like MS Polymer Bond Flex or Polyurethane Matrix FC its important that air reach the adhesive when you have completed the work.
+Moisture curing adhesives like MS Polymer Bond Flex or Polyurethane Matrix FC its important that air reach the adhesive when you have completed the work.
 These products can take as little as 24 hours to cure, or longer depending on the gauge and width of the product.
 When bonding two large layers apply the adhesive in numerous thin beads rather than a single thick bead so air can reach the product.

 Fast Track Curing.